jchristn/SuperSimpleTcp/README.md

 ## Running under Mono

-SimpleTcp should work well in Mono environments.
-It is recommended that when running under Mono, you execute the containing EXE using --server and after using the Mono Ahead-of-Time Compiler (AOT).
+.NET Core is the preferred environment for cross-platform deployment on Windows, Linux, and Mac.
+For those that use Mono, SimpleTcp should work well in Mono environments.
+It is recommended that you execute the containing EXE using --server and after using the Mono Ahead-of-Time Compiler (AOT).

 ```
 mono --aot=nrgctx-trampolines=8096,nimt-trampolines=8096,ntrampolines=4048 --server myapp.exe